 The first time we see a more familiar form of apologetics in the New Testament (NT) is in Paul’s famous address to the Areopagites.
 Acts 17 is the seminal text in the scriptures that shapes contemporary apologetics.
 In it the apostle employs a mix of theological, philosophical and evidentiary arguments.
 He was formally engaging intellectuals in their philosophical traditions.
 Paul’s intellectual prowess is well known.
 In his epistles he is often found wrestling with the popular philosophy of Stoicism.
 Apart from being the forbear to more modern approaches, what he did echoed something a lot older.

 Plato’s Apology was a record of the trial and defence of Socrates which eventually ended in the great philosopher being executed.
 Plato narrated it as a philosophical discourse between Socrates and the court.
 As you have probably already guessed the Greek title is Apologia.
 The legal meaning of the word is very much present but here it also connotes rational philosophical discourse for which apologetics will later be known by.
 Now Socrates was charged with two offences: impiety and moral corruption.
-I think a similar charge could be levelled against the early Jesus movement.
+I think a similar charge could be levelled against the early Jesus movement in the Roman world.
 The charge of moral corruption was that through his philosophy he was encouraging the youth to challenge the political status quo and thereby leading them astray.
 The early church’s missionary activity declaring Jesus as Lord certainly challenged the status quo.
 Now the charge of impiety is something that relates more closely to Paul and his preaching.
 In his Apology Socrates is charged with:

 …corrupting the young, and not believing in the gods in whom the city believes, but in other daimonia that are novel.
 (24b)